-We don’t have contracts like other meal preparation services because we don’t believe in locking clients into long term commitments or forcing them to pay for service on weeks they may not need our service.
+We don’t have contracts like other meal preparation services because we don’t believe in locking clients into long-term commitments or forcing them to pay for service on weeks they may not need our service.
+At any point, you can cancel service with no penalties, fees, or minimum required notice by notifying your chef or their manager.

 When we help families decide on how much food to make to get them through the week, we base our portion recommendations on basic, healthy adult portion sizes.
-For example, feeding 2 adults, a 4 year old child, and a 12 year old child for one dinner would require “3 portions”, not 4.
-By sticking to a standard portion size when preparing food, our chefs are better able to make the proper amount of food necessary to get a family through the week without overproducing.
+For example, feeding 2 adults, a 4-year-old child, and a 12-year-old child for one dinner would require “3 portions”, not 4.
+By sticking to standard portion size when preparing food, our chefs are better able to make the proper amount of food necessary to get a family through the week without overproducing.

 Basic kitchen equipment that most families have is enough for us to provide service.
 If there is anything basic you are missing, the chef will let you know during their visit so you can buy it.
 Chefs prefer to bring their own knives, or specialty equipment when needed.
 Most families do need to purchase storage containers.
 We strongly suggest buying Pyrex and we will provide you with a link in the “Welcome” email when send if you decide to use our service.